BusinessIQ-App/investment-dashboard-sync/README.md

 ## ⚠️ Landmine: the Grafana dashboard is generated, not hand-edited

+**Grafana 'finance_dashboard' edits will be overwritten.
+'Save as copy' if you want edits to be persistent**

 The dashboard is **generated from a template at startup**, not hand-edited.
 On `docker compose up`, a one-shot `grafana-init` container renders `grafana/templates/finance_dashboard.template.json` into the dashboard Grafana provisions, substituting the `__SYNC_PUBLIC_URL__` placeholder with your `SYNC_PUBLIC_URL` from `.env-finance`.
 You do **not** run any render step by hand — edit the template, not the live dashboard (UI edits are overwritten on the next start).

 The template **must be classic Grafana dashboard JSON** (with `panels` and `templating` keys), **not** the newer V2 format (with an `elements` key).
 Classic provisioning silently fails to load a V2 dashboard.
 If you re-export from the Grafana UI, export as Classic JSON and restore the `__SYNC_PUBLIC_URL__` placeholder before committing.
 See [Dashboard rendering](#dashboard-rendering) below for details.